valdemarua/dotfiles/README.md

 To download, compile, and install the latest release of node, do this:
 ```
-nvm install node # "node" is an alias for the latest version
+fnm install node # "node" is an alias for the latest version
 ```

 To install a specific version of node:
 ```
-nvm install 14.7.0 # or 16.3.0, 12.22.1, etc
+fnm install 14.7.0 # or 16.3.0, 12.22.1, etc
 ```

-If `nvm` not found see post-install instructions from homebrew how to set `NVM_DIR` correctly: `brew info nvm`.

 ##### VIM